ioan-chera/eureka-editor/README.txt

 w : flip linedefs
 k : split linedefs in two
+A : auto-align offsets on all selected linedefs

 d : disconnect selected linedefs from the rest m : merge two one-sided linedefs into a two-sided linedef